Is there a connection between phone usage and sleep quality? Definitely.

 Less Technology, More Happiness

 But technology’s influence goes beyond sleep quality.
 A 2018 study took a closer look at whether or not the use of phones in the bedroom can impact happiness and well-being.
-Published in the journal Computers in Human Behavior and authored by Nicola Hughes of the University of East London, the study called for half of the participants to temporarily abstain from using their phones in the bedroom.
-The other half of participants were allowed to carry on as usual, serving as the control group.
+Published in the journal Computers in Human Behavior and authored by Nicola Hughes of the University of East London, the study called for half of the participants to temporarily abstain from using their phone in the bedroom.
+The other half of participants were allowed to use their phone before bed, upon waking and carry on as normal.

 How Long Before Bed Should You Stop Using Your Phone?

 According to The National Sleep Foundation, optimal sleep quality is achieved when electronics are put down 30 minutes before bedtime.
 Why?
 Your brain thinks the blue light that emits from your phone screen is sunlight, causing it to delay sleep.
-Implementing a “no phone before bed” rule for yourself will help keep your sleep patterns regular and your sleep quality enviable.
+Limiting screen time before bed or going so far as to implement a “no phone before bed” rule for yourself will help keep your sleep patterns regular and your sleep quality enviable.
 Yep, it really is as easy as saying goodbye to nighttime scrolling.

 How to Stop Using Your Phone at Night

 As previously mentioned, screentime is a stimulator.
 A simple way to combat this?
 Treat your bedroom like a sanctuary and keep your phone in a separate room, far from reach, when bedtime approaches.
-Or opt for a book and a cup of hot tea if you’re looking to elevate your bedtime ritual—without all the late-night meme-sharing.
+Obviously we’re partial to the idea of using the Loftie Clock to get sleep help like meditations, music, and white noise without using a phone, but you can always just opt for a good ol’ book and cup of hot tea if you’re looking to elevate your bedtime ritual.
 The result: a happier, healthier, more energized you.